On small-time local controllability: Abstract

 \section{Abstract}

-In this paper we study small-time local controllability of real analytic control systems under small perturbations of their vector fields.
-Consider a real analytic control system $\mathcal{X}$ which is small-time locally controllable and whose reachable sets grow with the polynomial rate of order $N$ with respect to time.
-We will prove a general theorem which states that any real analytic control system whose vector fields are perturbations of the vector fields of $\mathcal{X}$ with terms of order higher than $N$ is again small-time locally controllable.
+In this paper, we study small-time local controllability of real analytic control-affine systems under small perturbations of their vector fields.
+Consider a real analytic control system $\mathcal{X}$ which is small-time locally controllable and whose reachable sets shrink with the polynomial rate of order $N$ with respect to time.
+We will prove a general theorem which states that any real analytic control-affine system whose vector fields are perturbations of the vector fields of $\mathcal{X}$ with polynomials of order higher than $N$ is again small-time locally controllable.
 In particular, we show that this result connects two long-standing open conjectures about small-time local controllability of systems.

 \begin{AMS} 93B03, 93B05, 93C10 \end{AMS}